 - 1/2 cup grated parmesan cheese try to get a good one

-In a food processor, add all the ingredients except the olive oil.
+- In a food processor, add all the ingredients for the dressing except the olive oil.
 Process until very smooth--about 45 seconds or so.
 Scrape down the sides and bottom of the processor if needed.

-Transfer to an air-tight container or toss with chopped romaine lettuce, croutons and parmesan cheese.
+- Transfer to an air-tight container or toss with chopped romaine lettuce, croutons and grated parmesan cheese.
 If storing, your dressing will last about 5 days.
 Discard any leftovers after that time.